aymanalhattami/filament-context-menu/README.md

 ```

 ## Usage 2: table cells
-To add context menu to table cell, you can use the following columns:
+To add a context menu to the table cell, you can use the following columns:
 ```php
  AymanAlhattami\FilamentContextMenu\Columns\ContextMenuTextColumn;
  AymanAlhattami\FilamentContextMenu\Columns\ContextMenuCheckboxColumn;